dikortis/LetsTalkETC/Episodes/Episode_13.md

 well so
 regarding government's we have a partnership with the government of
-Estonia Estonia it's one of the most advanced countries in the world they have this e residency program and this residency card that allows any arrested
+Estonia it's one of the most
+advanced countries in the world they have this e residency program and this residency card that allows any arrested